karma-coin/karmachain/docs/testnet-validator.md

 		--bootnodes /dns/testnet.karmaco.in/tcp/30333/p2p/12D3KooWFgrbXqQE1kp3ytTGTsgsVVFBp5P3TGYyGa2KaVs9nQta
 ```

-## Bond tokens
+## Create Controller and Stash accounts

 It is highly recommended that you make your controller and stash accounts be two separate accounts.
 For this, you will create two accounts and make sure each of them have at least enough funds to pay the fees for making transactions.
 Keep most of your funds in the stash account since it is meant to be the custodian of your staking funds.

+## Request Karma Couns for your bond
+Join the Karma Coin [Testnet Telegram Channel](https://t.me/karmacoinapp/293).
+Share your stash account public address and request testnet Karma Coins for your bond.

+## Bond Karma Coins

 Make sure not to bond all your KCoin balance since you will be unable to pay transaction fees from your bonded balance.

 Follow these steps to set up your validator.

-- Bond the KCoin of the Stash account.
-These KCoin will be put at stake for the security of the network and can be slashed.
+- Bond the Karma Coins of your stash account.
+These coins will will be used as stake for the security of the network and can be slashed.
-- Select the Controller.
-This is the account that will decide when to start or stop validating.
+- Select the controller account.
+This account is used to decide when to start or stop validating.

 First, go to the Staking section.
 Click on `Account Actions`, and then the `+ Stash` button.`
 ![bond](./images/run-a-validator/bond.png)